 Wedgwood began to grow very rapidly after the end of World War Two in 1945.
 With the end of the war came large numbers of returning servicemen who married and began looking for a place where they could have a house and raise a family.
 As of 1945, while other parts of Seattle were already built up, in Wedgwood there were vast tracts of heavily treed, vacant land still available.
 The post-war pressure for housing led to the creation of the Wedgwood neighborhood which is still in evidence today, with single-family homes on either side of a linear commercial district along 35th Ave NE.

 There are still some signs of the small community of the 1920s and 1930s before Wedgwood became the name of the neighborhood.
-Some of the businesses, including Wedgwood’s taverns, were founded at the end of Prohibition in 1933-1934, at a time when these taverns were scattered along the unpaved 35th Ave NE with few other commercial buildings in-between.
+Wedgwood’s two still-operating taverns were founded at the end of Prohibition in 1933-1934, at a time when these taverns were scattered along the unpaved 35th Ave NE with few other commercial buildings in-between.
 One other tavern, Ida’s Inn, closed in 1948 but the square outline of the building can still be seen at 7500 35th Ave NE.

 Today Wedgwood is on the cusp of new development as it could potentially see rebuilding and replacement of some aging commercial buildings along 35th Ave NE.
 To get ahead of redevelopment and ensure a walkable, pedestrian-friendly environment, a land-use initiative was formed called The Future of 35th Ave NE.

 Take a Walk Through Wedgwood History every Saturday, 10 AM, in September 2015.
 We will meet under the Safeway sign on 35th Ave NE at the corner of NE 75th Street, and talk about what used to be, what is now, and what the future of Wedgwood might look like along 35th Ave NE.
 At the end of the Walk (approximately 11 AM) everyone will be invited to stay and chat while enjoying snacks and coffee at a local shop.

 All ages are welcome on the walk and please do bring your questions.
 Do you know where the first store in Wedgwood was located?
 How did Wedgwood get its name, and how should it be spelled?